OctopusDeploy/blog/blog/2022-03/githubactions-ten-favorite-actions/index.md

 Although relatively new to the world of continuous integration (CI), GitHub’s adding of ‘Actions’ has seen its strong community build useful tasks that plug right into your repository.

-Actions allow you to run non-standard tasks to help you test, build, and push your work to your deployment tools.
+Actions let you run non-standard tasks to help you test, build, and push your work to your deployment tools.

 In no particular order, here are 10 of our favorites, plus [how to install them](#install-actions).